 Pano Glitches are a the new fake light leaks.
 Only they’re better.
 Pano Glitching involves setting your iPhone to shoot a panorama and then dicking with it on purpose.
-Instead of following the instructions to smoothly sweep the iPhone across the scene in front of you, you can quickly switch views or just jerk the phone spastically in your hand t achieve a kind of visual Tourette’s.
+Instead of following the instructions to smoothly sweep the iPhone across the scene in front of you, you can quickly switch views, or just jerk the phone in your hand.

 But Pano Glitching?
-Hell yeah.
 It’s pure digital, and it’s a lot of fun.
 Here’s Photojojo’s take:

 Version 1: Stitch Totally Different Parts of a Scene